Calculation of critical exponents on fractal lattice Ising model by higher-order tensor renormalization group method

 Although in the case of the exponents $\alpha$ and $\gamma$, the local and global observation yielded similar values, the differences in the case of $\beta$ and $\delta$ are large.
 Large differences between the global and local critical behavior we observed (see Table~\ref{tab:table1}) show a strong position dependence on the fractal lattice.
 This should not be surprising as the fractal structure is not homogeneous, and the local behavior is similar to the surface behavior observed in Refs.~\cite{btrg, btnr}.
-However, the scaling relations Eq.~\eqref{scaling1} and Eq.~\eqref{scaling2} seem to be approximately satisfied.
+Let us emphasize that the fractal lattice accommodates large ``outer'' and ``inner'' boundaries at each level which inevitably leads to some degree of position dependence.
+We assume that the significant difference between the local and global quantities can be explained by the contribution of surface behavior, which we intend to study quantitatively elsewhere.
+Despite the considerable differences between the local and global critical behavior, the scaling relations Eq.~\eqref{scaling1} and Eq.~\eqref{scaling2} seem to be approximately satisfied for both sets of local and global exponents.
 Given our numerical estimates of the exponents $\beta$ and $\delta$, we evaluate the relative difference between the values obtained from the scaling relations and the numerical values of the exponents $\gamma$ and $\alpha$.
 The evaluations for the local and global exponents are listed in the first and second row of Table~\ref{tab:table2}, respectively.
 For the exponent $\gamma$ we define $\gamma_{\beta\delta} = \beta \left(\delta - 1\right)$ (\textit{cf.} Eq.~\eqref{scaling1}), whereas for $\alpha$ we define $\alpha_{\beta\delta} = 2 - \beta \left(\delta + 1\right)$ (\textit{cf.} Eq.~\eqref{scaling1} and Eq.~\eqref{scaling2}).